Adjunct Assistant Professor,

 Information and Assignments will be provided via the NYU Courses capabilities

 Tutors: Tutors for the course will available.
-A schedule is available under the Resources Folder in the NYU class site
+A schedule will be posed the first week of the course.

 How to get help?
 Talk to me!
 Email me!